Resurrection of the Body

 In the resurrected state, both body and soul will be divinized by God.
 This means that they will both be glorified by God by participating in the Glory of God, in His Trinitarian divine life.
 Another way of saying it is that the whole person will be spiritualized by God.
 In particular, the human body will attain the perfection of its personal and conjugal meanings.

-This teaching about the divinization and spiritualization of the human person in the world to come can be deduced from Luke 20:36: ¨They will be like angels.”
+This teaching about the divinization and spiritualization of the human person in the world to come can be deduced from Luke 20:36: ¨They will are equal to the angels.”
 It is clear from what Jesus taught about the resurrection of the human body that the human person will not assume the angelic nature but will remain human, but in a glorified state of both body and soul.

 This final state of the human person will be superior to that of the original innocence.
 Man and woman in the original innocence were called to walk with God and eventually reach this glorified state.
 Original sin frustrated this call, but Jesus came to restore it and to enable man and woman to attain it.